 Mobile AI agents

 Results: No agent performed well enough for full automation.
-Even the best tool, DroidRun, only succeeded 43% of the time.
-Mobile AI agents are still early-stage and unreliable for real business use.
-Mobile environments are less predictable, and integration is limited.
-Most agents rely on cloud processing, which adds delay.
+Even the best tool, DroidRun, succeeded 3% of the time.
+Mobile environments are less predictable, and integration is limited; most agents rely on cloud processing, which adds delay.

 Financial AI agents

-Results: All three tools understand finance theory equally well.
-The real differences show up in applied, calculation-heavy tasks.
-FinGPT and FinRobot each have a clear strength area, while FinRL is not yet reliable for real financial workflows.
+Results: All three tools score equally on finance theory (88 each).
+The differences appear on applied, calculation-heavy tasks, where FinGPT leads, FinRobot sits in the middle, and FinRL trails.
+FinRL is not yet reliable for real financial workflows.

 Read Agentic AI Finance Benchmark for further information.